Littler demolishes Humphries to win World Grand Prix

 "I don't think anyone is going to be my friend tomorrow, but it's only 20 minutes up the road, so I'll try my best!"

 Littler beat the Netherlands' Gian van Veen to win the 2023 tournament, before the Dutchman beat compatriot Jurjen van der Velde in 2024.
-He will also be in Wigan looking to defend his crowd.
+He will also be in Wigan looking to defend his crown.

 The World Youth event is played in a group-stage format initially, before knockouts are introduced from the last-64 stage.

-The final takes place on 23 November in Minehead alongside the final day of the Players Championship.
+The final takes place on 23 November in Minehead, alongside the final day of the Players Championship.
 Therefore Littler, or Van Veen, could in theory end up playing the World Youth final in between the semi-finals and final.